lumeland/lume.land/docs/overview/installation.md

 Use the argument `--dev` to upgrade to the latest development version (the last commit in the [Github repository](https://github.com/lumeland/lume)).
-It's useful to test new features of Lume not yet released.
+It's useful to test new, unreleased Lume features.

 ## Vendoring